sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search
+<<-1482	Minimum Number of Days to Make m Bouquets    		48.8%	Medium
+n flowers and given bloomday, to make one bouquests, you need k adjacent flowers. we need make m bounquest, find the earliest day
+-binary search.
+->>

 <<-1533	Find the Index of the Large Integer    		55.1%	Medium
 array has only one number larger than the rest, the other are equal, no direct access to the array